bcnmy/docs/docs/quickexplore/exploringtransfers.md

 ```
 Please feel free of course to transfer to any wallet of your choice.
 The `--to` flag in the script will be the recipient of the transfer you decide to make.

-Upon succesful transfer you will see several details printed to your terminal which include: the userOp information, userOp hash, and transaction detail information once confirmed.
+Upon successful transfer you will see several details printed to your terminal which include: the userOp information, userOp hash, and transaction detail information once confirmed.

 ## Token Paymaster transfers